ankitects/anki-manual/src/files.md

     set "ANKI_BASE=C:/path/to/AnkiDataFolder"

-On Linux and Mac OS, you can use:
+On Linux and macOS, you can use:

     export ANKI_BASE="/path/to/AnkiDataFolder"